Mati-to/nihonstay_MVC/Readme.md

 - Create, Read, Update, Delete (CRUD): users can create and publish a house for rent, read information about available vacation homes, update information about a house already published or delete a previously published house.
 - Search for a vacational house: users can search for available vacation homes in Japan.
-- Login: users can ask for a user and then log in to access the application's functionalities.
+- Login: people can ask for a registered user to login and access the admin interface.
+To ask for a registered user, they have to use the Contact form in the contact page.
+- Admin: users can publish, update and delete their own rental house information.

 ## Stack
 - HTML